 Leases - In February 2016, the FASB issued ASU 2016-02 associated with lease accounting.
-There have been further amendments, including practical expedients, with the issuance of ASU 2018-01 in January 2018.
+There have been further amendments, including practical expedients, with the issuance of ASU 2018-01 and ASU 2018-11 in January 2018 and July 2018, respectively.
 The amended guidance requires the recognition of lease assets and lease liabilities on the balance sheet for those leases with terms in excess of 12 months and currently classified as operating leases.
 Disclosure of key information about leasing arrangements will also be required.
 The amended guidance is effective for the Company on January 1, 2019.
-We are assessing the provisions of this amended guidance and we have (i) formed an implementation work team; (ii) performed training for the various organizations that will be most affected by the new standard; (iii) acquired a software solution to manage and account for leases under the new standard and (iv) identified our initial lease population that will be impacted by the new standard.
-We are evaluating the impact of this amended guidance on our consolidated financial statements.
+To date, we have performed the following activities related to the adoption of the standard: (i) formed an implementation work team; (ii) performed training for the various organizations that will be most affected by the new standard; (iii) elected our practical expedients, including our transition method; (iv) acquired a software solution to manage and account for leases under the new standard and (v) identified our initial lease population that will be impacted by the new standard.
+We continue to evaluate the impact of this amended guidance on our consolidated financial statements.